-Shatta Wale real name Charles Nii Armah Mensah Jnr was born on (17th October 1984), Shatta is a Ghanaian born producer and reggae-dancehall musician.
+Shatta Wale’s real name is Charles Nii Armah Mensah Jnr was born on (17th October 1984), Shatta is a Ghanaian-born producer and reggae-dancehall musician.
 He is best known for his biggest breakthrough hit song Dancehall King which led to winning the Artiste of the Year at the 2014 edition of the Ghana Music Awards.

-Shatta Wale’s rise happened at the 2013 VGMAs, with his musical dexterity, he composed a song against the organisers of the Ghana Music Awards titled Me Need No Awards because he alleged the organisers robbed him off the Dancehall Artiste of the Year to female Dancehall Artiste Kaakie.
+Shatta Wale’s rise happened at the 2013 VGMAs, with his musical dexterity, he composed a song against the organizers of the Ghana Music Awards titled Me Need No Awards because he alleged the organizers robbed him of the Dancehall Artiste of the Year to female Dancehall Artiste Kaakie.
 The song had very uncharitable lyrics.
-This the media, bloggers and other entertainment pundits claim led to his breakthrough and relevance in the Ghana Music Industry.
+This the media, bloggers, and other entertainment pundits claim led to his breakthrough and relevance in the Ghana Music Industry.

 Alkaline & Shatta Wale

 His greatest hit in 2013, Dancehall king took the airwaves by surprise.
-Shatta wale’s musical revenue is mostly generated through hosting of shows which attracts most 1000’s of Ghanaian youths.
+Shatta wale’s musical revenue is mostly generated through the hosting of shows which attracts thousands of Ghanaian youths.

 Shatta wale performing in Gabon

-Shatta Wale’s hardwork in 2014, got him nominated for the maiden GN Bank Awards as the People’s Choice Male Musician of the year.
+Shatta Wale’s hard work in 2014, got him nominated for the maiden GN Bank Awards as the People’s Choice Male Musician of the year.
 He was also named the 38th Most Influential Ghanaian by E-TV Ghana in 2015 in their annual survey of influential people in Ghana.
 He is the dancehall Messiah.
-He resurrected dancehall in Ghana.
+He resurrected the dance hall in Ghana.
 Shatta Wale Almost Clocked Hundred Songs for 2015.

 In 2014, Shatta Wale was unveiled as one of the brand ambassadors of Guinness Ghana Breweries along with other musicians like Reggie Rockstone, EL, and Fuse ODG for Made of Black campaign.
-Shatta, the dance hall superstar has also been unveiled as the brand ambassador for newest energy drink on the market the Rush Energy Drink
+Shatta, the dance hall superstar has also been unveiled as the brand ambassador for the newest energy drink on the market the Storm Energy Drink.

 FOLLOW SHATTA WALE